GoogleCloudPlatform/spring-cloud-gcp/cloud-spanner-spring-data-r2dbc/README.md

 connection in order to reattempt the query.

-If you definitely need to keep an idle connection alive, for example, if a significant near-term increase in database use is expected, then you can prevent the connection from being dropped.
-Perform an inexpensive operation such as executing the SQL query `SELECT 1` to keep the connection alive.
+If you definitely need to keep an idle connection alive, for example, if a significant near-term increase in database use is expected, you may keep a connection active by calling `validate(ValidationDepth.REMOTE)` on the `Connection` object and subscribing to the returned `Publisher`.
+Remote validation performs an inexpensive SQL query `SELECT 1` against the database.

 ## Transactions